Essential Tips and Camera Settings For Your Bald Eagle Photography Adventure

 The thing is, to really authentically capture an eagle, you have to be where the eagles are.
 Now, I know there are places to do that.
 In fact, it is on my bucket list to go to Alaska on a whale watching and eagle spying trip, but that’s not anywhere in our near future, so I have been pretty content in knowing that photographing Eagles is something I’ll do down the road.

-In the meantime, I am inspired by our local Bald Eagles, Bruce, and Ruth, who reside at John Ball Zoo in Grand Rapids.
-These two eagles mostly sit on their perches, watching the people watch them.
-But hey – they are Bald Eagles, and therefore beautiful, so I will enjoy them.
-You can read all about Eagle Bruce HERE and Eagle Ruth HERE.
-Both of their stories are wonderful stories of how humans can work so hard to preserve nature.
-And I am so grateful for these two eagles, who are willing to pose for me whenever I feel the urge to practice.
+In the meantime, I am inspired by our local Bald Eagle Bea, who resides at John Ball Zoo in Grand Rapids.
+This pretty Eagle sits on her perch watching the people watch her.
+But hey – She’s a Bald Eagle, and therefore beautiful, so I will enjoy the watching game.
+Her story is a wonderful story of how humans can work so hard to preserve nature.
+And I am so grateful for this beautiful eagle, who is willing to pose for me whenever I feel the urge to practice.